National Radon Action Month

 Which homes can have elevated radon levels?
 All Homes!
 WSU Environmental Finance Center

-Elevated radon levels are found in all homes regardless of age, size, construction or location.
-Even if your home has a radon mitigation system installed, you should test every two years to ensure the system is working properly.
-This #NationalRadonActionMonth, learn how to protect your family from radon exposure at
+Elevated radon levels can be present in any home, regardless of its age, size, construction, or location.
+Even if your home has a radon mitigation system in place, it’s important to test for radon every two years to ensure the system is functioning properly.
+This #NationalRadonActionMonth, learn how to protect your family from radon exposure by visiting sosradon.org. #NationalRadonActionMonth

 Who is affected by radon?
 Everyone.CDC: Image 1 of 2

-A neighbor’s radon test does not indicate if your home has radon.
-Radon levels vary from home to home.
-You must test for yourself!
-Learn more at
+A neighbor’s radon test does not determine if your home has radon.
+Radon levels can vary between homes, so it's crucial to test your own!
+Learn more at sosradon.org. #NationalRadonActionMonth

 Anyone can develop lung cancer from long-term exposure to high radon levels.CDC: Image 2 of 2